craic/pi_power/README.md

 Adafruit also sell the PowerBoost 500C charger.
 This can output a maximum current of 500mA as opposed to the 1A of the 1000C.
 More importantly, the 500C can power its output or charge the battery, but not both.
 The 1000C can charge the battery while powering the Pi, so this is the one to use.

-One downside of the power on / power off mechanism is that you can no longer reboot the machine using the *shutdown -r now* command.
+One downside of the power on / power off mechanism is that you can no longer **reboot** the machine using the **shutdown -r now** command.
 The system will shutdown the PowerBoost which cuts power for the reboot.
-Simply shutdown and hit the pushbutton to ge the same effect.
+Simply shutdown and hit the pushbutton to get the same effect.